brikis98/yevgeniy-brikman-homepage/_posts/2012-01-29-seven-languages-in-seven-weeks-ruby-day.md

 {% include figure.html path="blog/seven-languages/book-cover.jpg" caption="Seven Languages in Seven Weeks" url="http://www.amazon.com/dp/193435659X?ref=hello-startup-20" %}

 Each section of the book focuses on a different language and includes coding problems for the reader to try at home.
-I've decided to record my my solutions to the problems and thoughts about each language in my blog.
+I've decided to record my solutions to the problems and thoughts about each language in my blog.
 Today, we'll start with [Ruby](http://www.ruby-lang.org/).